 Overview

-John Thuermer focuses his practice on intellectual property litigation, including Section 337 investigations at the U.S. International Trade Commission.
+John Thuermer focuses his practice on intellectual property litigation, including Section 337 investigations at the U.S. International Trade Commission and civil actions in U.S. District Courts.